 Recently I found out that my mom was finally taking the techno-plunge and activating a Facebook account like all the other cooler Debbies she’s friends with.
 I can’t believe I didn’t see this coming.
-Last week I watched as she downloaded Candy Crush, of course Facebook was next on her evil, evil to-download list.
+Last week I watched as she downloaded Candy Crush.
+OF COURSE Facebook was next.

-I took my own advice and took care of this issue in the most mature, dignified and respectful manor I could possibly manage.
-I created a fake Facebook account so she’d never see my true identity and pulled off the ultimate mom-troll.
+Like any good daughter, I took care of this issue in the most mature, dignified and respectful manor I could possibly manage: by creating a fake Facebook account so she’d never discover my true identity.

 Here is Shannon P. McCarroll in all her academic glory: